ffund/run-my-experiment-on-geni-blog/2017-11-13-the-spanning-tree-protocol.md

 on each bridge.
 This will run the command to show the state of the ports on each bridge (`brctl showstp br0`) repeatedly, every second, so that you can monitor all the bridge ports as the spanning tree algorithm is executed.

+(Note: if your screen is not big enough, you may not be able to see all of the output.
+Since the output is updated continuously every second, you won't be able to scroll.
+You may want to reduce your zoom or font settings in your terminal, to see the complete output.)

 After some time, you should be able to find a bridge that has one port in the "blocking" state, like this: